4C-multiphysics/4C/doc/readthedocs/geometrydefinition.rst

     ------------------PARTICLE
     TYPE <typestring> POS <x> <y> <z> [RAD <radius>]

-The type keyword provides a particle phase, to which a material can be assigned in the section :ref:`PARTICLE DYNAMIC <SECparticledynamic>`, see the keyword :ref:`PHASE_TO_MATERIAL_ID <particledynamic_phase_to_material_id>`.
+The ``TYPE`` keyword provides a particle phase, to which a material can be assigned in the section :ref:`PARTICLE DYNAMIC <SECparticledynamic>`, see the keyword :ref:`PHASE_TO_MATERIAL_ID <particledynamic_phase_to_material_id>`.

 For DEM, the phases **phase1** and **phase2** may be defined.